 - At times, bicycle riders may need the full width of a lane to ride safely because of rough road edges and gravel.
 Be prepared to slow down and allow the rider to travel away from the kerb.

-- Children on bikes can be unpredictable – be prepared to slow down and stop
+- Children on bicycles can be unpredictable – be prepared to slow down and stop

-- Cyclists are allowed to ride two abreast (side by side)
+- Bicycle riders are allowed to ride two abreast (side by side)